Student Spotlight: Karissa Klos

 “I went into it just to meet a science requirement.
 I came out of it knowing that it was what I wanted to do.”

-Now doing what she has wanted to do, Klos first landed a job as weekend meteorologist/reporter on the ABC television affiliate KCAU-TV 9 in Sioux City, Iowa.
-In 2010, she was promoted to the post of morning meteorologist.
-In 2012, she moved to WMBD/WYZZ in Peoria, where she was currently the morning/noon meteorologist and a co-anchor of the station’s morning show, during which she interviewed guests and hosts a cooking segment every Wednesday.
+Now Klos is doing what she wanted to do.
+She first landed a job as weekend meteorologist/reporter on the ABC television affiliate KCAU-TV 9 in Sioux City, Iowa, and then was promoted to morning meteorologist.
+In 2012, she moved to WMBD/WYZZ in Peoria as morning/noon meteorologist and a co-anchor of the station’s morning show.
+Currently she works as a meteorologist for WeatherNation.

 Before working at KCAU-TV, Klos earned a bachelor’s degree in Meteorology from Metropolitan State College in Denver.
 She attributes much of her success in obtaining her all-important first job to having previously served as a weather center intern with KMGH-TV, ABC’s affiliate in Denver.